 Use the buttons below (or your keyboard) to enter a proposition, then gently touch the duck to have it calculate the truth-table for you.
-The friendly monster to the duck's left will eat up a character (or, if there is selected text, the whole selection) each time you touch it.
+Each time you touch the friendly monster to the duck's left, it will eat up a character (or, if there is selected text, the whole selection).
 If you double-click the monster, it will eat up the whole input (yum!).

 Once the table is there, use the button "Show intermediate results" or "Hide intermediate results" to show or hide intermediate results in the table.

 Since 2021 you may enter more than one proposition at a time, separating them with commas (e.g. " P∧Q, P∨Q, P→Q").
 This makes it easier e.g. to compare propositions and to check if an argument is semantically valid.